Al-Qusayr offensive: Background

 Beginning in November 2011, al-Qusayr was besieged by the Syrian Army.
-At least 66 residents of the city were believed to had been killed in the conflict before heavier fighting began in February 2012.
+At least 66 residents of the city were believed to have been killed in the conflict before heavier fighting began in February 2012.

 The importance of the town is magnified by its location next to Lebanon and as a weapons smuggling route.
 It also allows for the control of the border with Lebanon and the Lebanese village of al-Qasr.
 More importantly, it is the location of the highway from Damascus to Homs.
 From the view of the government, holding access to the road would have forced opposition fighters from their strongholds in Homs by cutting supply routes.
 It was also the location for the main road to Tartous, which has a heavy Alawite presence.

 The exact details of which individuals and institutions oversaw the planning of the operation are less than clear, however, the commander of the Quds force Qasem Soleimani has been reported to be the mastermind behind the Al-Qusayr offensive.
 "The whole operation was orchestrated by Suleimani. ...
 It was a great victory for him".